 Watering hostas can be tricky to get right.
 These plants love moisture but die in waterlogged soil.
 Let’s talk about the secret to watering hostas.

 Large hostas or those grown in sun should receive 1.5-2” of water each week.
 Smaller varieties will need just 1” of water, as will those grown in shade.
 Watering will also depend on the climate.
-Hostas planted in hot conditions must be watered daily, and potted hostas need more frequent watering.
+Hostas planted in hot conditions need watered daily, and potted hostas need more frequent watering.

 In this article, we’ll discuss how and when to water your hostas in more detail.